Michael Jackson: On the Wall

 This landmark exhibition explores the influence of Michael Jackson on some of the leading names in contemporary art, spanning several generations of artists across all media.
-Curated by Dr Nicholas Cullinan, Director of the National Portrait Gallery, the exhibition will open in the summer of 2018 to coincide with what would have been Michael Jackson’s 60th birthday (on August 29, 2018).
+Curated by Dr Nicholas Cullinan, Director of the National Portrait Gallery, the exhibition opened in summer of 2018 to coincide with what would have been Michael Jackson’s 60th birthday (on August 29, 2018).

 Become a Member today to enjoy free and unlimited entry to all ticketed exhibitions with no need to book.
 Find out more and join online.